2021

 Task duration and task order do not matter: No effect on self-control performance

-Wolff, W., Sieber, V., Bieleke, M., & Englert, C. (in press).
+Wolff, W., Sieber, V., Bieleke, M., & Englert, C. (2021).
 Task duration and task order do not matter: No effect on self-control performance.
 Psychological Research.

 Abstract: